MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`DockerImageTag`** - **Tag**<br>
 `string`.
 Optional.
 Use when `WebAppKind = webAppContainer || WebAppkind = functionAppContainer`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Tags are optional, but are the mechanism that registries use to apply version information to Docker images.
-Note: the fully-qualified image name will be of the format: `{registry or namespace}/{repository}:{tag}`.
+Tags are the mechanism that registries use to apply version information to Docker images.
+Note: the fully qualified image name will be of the format: `{registry or namespace}/{repository}:{tag}`.
 For example, `myregistry.azurecr.io/nginx:latest`.
 <!-- :::editable-content-end::: -->
 <br>